 St. Lucia’s immigration laws are simple.
 Americans, British, Canadians, and most citizens of the EU are eligible to enter visa-free up to six weeks.
 Single or multiple entry visas are provided for more than six weeks, valid up to one year.
 Work permits take some weeks to process.

-Temporary residence is renewable each year, and after two years, you can apply for permanent residence.
-Seven years of lawful residence make you eligible for citizenship by naturalization a good choice for family and retiree applicants seeking security.
+Initially, temporary residence is renewable on an annual basis.
+After two years, applicants may apply for permanent residence.
+Furthermore, seven years of lawful residence make individuals eligible for citizenship by naturalisation.
+As a result, this pathway represents a strong option for families and retirees seeking long-term security.

 St. Lucia Citizenship by Investment